Let’s Talk!

 Thanks for stopping by!
 We’re here to help; please don’t hesitate to reach out.

-Installing a dryer vent might not seem like a big deal, but did you know that clogged or poorly installed dryer vents cause over 15,000 house fires every year in the U.S., according to the National Fire Protection Association?
-If you want to keep your laundry room safe, efficient, and up to code, proper dryer vent installation is essential.
-At Elite Clean and Restoration, we understand how crucial it is to have a safe and reliable system.
-Whether you are installing a new vent or replacing an old one, this guide will walk you through everything you need to know.
+Installing a dryer vent might not seem like a big deal.
+However, did you know that clogged or poorly installed dryer vents cause over 15,000 house fires annually in the U.S., according to the National Fire Protection Association?
+Proper dryer vent installation is essential if you want to keep your laundry room safe, efficient, and up to code.

 Choose the shortest, straightest route from your dryer to the outside wall.
 Every extra bend makes it harder for air to flow and increases lint buildup.
 Measure the distance carefully and check for any obstructions.
 For longer duct runs, consider adding a dryer vent booster fan installation or dryer booster fan installation to keep air moving efficiently.